The best rule about tea is that there are no rules. Tea is very versatile and everyone can find their favourite tea for any time of the day.

 - Black Darjeeling (a more delicate, lighter tea).

-- Green Young Hyson (typical Chinese green tea)
+- Green Mao Feng (typical Chinese green tea, easy to drink)

 - Green Spring (scented green tea with strawberry and red currant).

-To make it easier for you we put all these teas in the "Beginner" sampler pack including a tea net (Euro 10).
+To make it easier for you we put all these teas in the "Beginner" pack including a tea net (Euro 12.50).

 You are already a tea drinker and it is most likely black tea.
 Since Irish teas mainly consist of hearty African and/or Indian blends your palate is used to strong brews.
-In order to enjoy lighter and more fragrant teas we recommend that you explore the differences between the black teas firstly before you move on to the half fermented Oolong and to green teas.
-Scented green tea might be a good introduction into the world of unfermented tea.
+In order to enjoy lighter and more fragrant teas we recommend that you explore the differences between the black teas firstly before you move on to the Oolongs and green teas.

 We recommend the following teas:

-- Ceylon OP Dimbula (Ceylon superior is even better but more expansive)
+- Ceylon OP St. James (Ceylon Nuwara Eliya is even higher quality but more expansive)

-- Darjeeling first flush "Tukdah" (other Darjeelings are suitable as well)
+- Darjeeling Singtom BOP or Kalej Valley (other Darjeelings are suitable as well)

-- China Keemun (completely different from the two above)
+- China Keemun (completely different from the two above but strong and aromatic)

 Try to detect the differences in smell, colour and taste.
 Give your palate a chance and stay off the strong teas (especially tea bags) for a while.
 It is like having too much salty food which will overpower any other spice.
 When you return to your old favourites do you notice the difference?

 Tea was first used as a medicine before it became a drink.
-It contains vitamins (especially green tea), minerals, essential oils and a group of chemicals called 'polyphenols' (often mistaken as tannic acid).
+It contains vitamins (especially green tea), minerals, essential oils and a group of chemicals called 'polyphenols'.
 They are responsible for the many health benefits of tea.
-Please have a look at the chapter "Tea and Health" for more detailled information.
+Please have a look at the chapter "Tea and Health" for more information.

 Please be aware that tea contains caffeine.
 An alternative would be Rooibos tea which has a lot of vitamin C but no caffeine at all.